 - Select lighter products (to avoid clogging your pores) and gentle products (to avoid irritating your skin.)

 - Don't feel limited to products made specifically for beards, but when in doubt, select these products to be safe.

 WASH AND SCRUB.
 Just like the hair on your head, your beard needs to be clean in order to breathe and grow.
 This also goes for the skin underneath your beard (beard dandruff is NOT a good look.)
 Once a week, use a cleanser to wash your beard and skin, and a scrub or exfoliator to clear away dead skin cells.
 Don’t use a harsh shampoo or soap, which will irritate the skin on your face.
-Use an all natural shampoo, or a cleanser made specifically for beards.
+Use an all natural shampoo, like NaturAll Club's Cleansing Avocado Shampoo, or a cleanser made specifically for beards.
 If your beard feels oily or dirty before the week is up, use a co-wash to refresh your beard mid-week.

 CONDITION AND MOISTURIZE.
 The sebaceous glands on your face have a hard time producing enough oils to moisturize your face and beard, so you’ll need even more moisture for your beard than your hair.
 Heavy conditioners or moisturizers meant for natural hair are likely to clog the pores on your face, so save them for your hair.
 You can find specific "beard conditioners" at the store, but many black men find that oil does the best job.

 - You can use oil every day depending on how much moisture your beard needs.
 Always apply oil after washing your beard.